pseudomuto/proto-parser/README.md

 This library uses an **interface-driven architecture** that enables flexible customization while maintaining strong type safety.
 The core parsing logic is built around three key interfaces:

-- **`ImportResolver`**: Handles resolving import paths, supporting custom logic for different environments (local files, remote sources, caching, etc.)
+- **`IImportProcessor`**: Handles resolving import paths, supporting custom logic for different environments (local files, remote sources, caching, etc.)
-- **`ProtoParser`**: Converts protobufjs objects to the library's internal types, enabling custom transformations and metadata extraction
+- **`IProtoParser`**: Converts protobufjs objects to the library's internal types, enabling custom transformations and metadata extraction
 - **`ModuleProvider`**: Provides external proto module dependencies with automatic lifecycle management (downloading, extraction, cleanup)

-All interfaces have default implementations (`DefaultImportResolver`, `ProtoParser`, `BufModuleProvider`) that can be used as-is or extended for custom behavior.
+All interfaces have default implementations (`ImportProcessor`, `ProtoParser`, `BufModuleProvider`) that can be used as-is or extended for custom behavior.
 This design allows the library to adapt to different deployment scenarios while maintaining consistent parsing behavior.

 ## Quick Start